Under Data Protection legislation, individuals have a number of rights in respect of their personal data

 Subject Access Requests (SARs)

-To submit a SAR to the University, please complete the Subject Access Request form and email this to the Information Compliance team at email@example.com ,or by post (address noted below) and precisely outline what personal data you are requesting.
+To submit a SAR to the University, you may complete the Subject Access Request form and email this to the Information Compliance team at email@example.com.
 A scan of a valid ID must be sent along with the request in order to provide proof of identity.

 Requests for information should be made by email to firstname.lastname@example.org, or in writing to: